yogeshporwal/Web-Crawling-and-Information-Extraction/README.md

  - **His/Her other movies**

 Then wait for the user to select from any of the above options and show the result as per selection and for the ‘His/Her other movies’ further ask for a year and use it as a filter to show all the movies on or after that year.

+## Instructions to run the code

+* Keep task1.py and task2.py files in the same folder and also keep "rottentomatoes movie genre link.txt" with them.
+* Open terminal in same folder and run command: $ make
+* To clean the ouput files run the command: $ make clean